 The normal map will carve and emboss a flat plane using vectors.
 The X, Y and Z coordinates of the normal map vectors are stored in RGB values to convert the 3D aspect into a visual result and use it to create various effects, such as light reflections (light shading).
 The X value is stored in the Red channel.
-The Y value is stored in the Blue channel.
+The Y value is stored in the Green channel.
+The Z value is stored in the Blue channel.

 A normal map can be used to create other effects.
 If you're are working with an OpenFX plugin or other plugin requiring a normal map, you can use the Normal Map Converter node to translate the Harmony normal map to a format supported by your plugin.
-The Normal Map Converter node has been optimized to work with GenArts® plugins, but you also have the ability to use it on custom plugins..
+The Normal Map Converter node has been optimized to work with GenArts® plugins, but you also have the ability to use it on custom plugins.